storacha/specs/w3-aggregation.md

 }
 ```

-If offered aggregate is invalid, details on failing commPs are reported:
+If offered aggregate is invalid, details on failing commPs are also reported:

 ```json
 {